RaunaqSuri/CLIC-Day-OICR/README.md

 CLIC-Day-OICR
 =============

-NOTE: You cannot properly view the website unless you are connected to OICR Intrane
+NOTE: You cannot properly view the website unless you are connected to OICR Intranet

 A project we developed for our internal OICR hackathon (April 24-25, 2014).
 We got first place!